How To Move to Italy (2024 Guide)

 How much money do I need to immigrate to Italy?

-According to International Van Lines, the cost of moving a one- or two-bedroom home to Europe is $3,500–$7,000.
-This doesn’t include rent, which is about $700 per month for a one-bedroom apartment in a city center, or other costs associated with moving to a different country.
+The cost of moving a one- or two-bedroom home to Europe is $3,500–$7,000, according to International Van Lines.
+This doesn’t include rent, which is about $810 per month for a one-bedroom apartment in a city center.

 Can I move to Italy with my pets?

 You can move to Italy with pets, but you must obtain a European Community veterinary certificate for each pet you bring.
-Additionally, pets must have a valid rabies vaccine, microchip, and cage or carrier, and they must be more than three months old.
+Pets must have a valid rabies vaccine, microchip, and cage or carrier.
+They must also be more than three months old.

 What are the disadvantages of living in Italy?

-There are disadvantages when moving to Italy.
-For example, Italy has a lower purchasing power compared to the United States, and there’s a language barrier.
-This can make it more difficult to do certain things, such as renting an apartment or setting up a bank account.
+The disadvantages of moving to Italy include lower purchasing power and a language barrier.
+This can make it more difficult to rent an apartment or set up a bank account.

 What are some in-demand jobs in Italy?